 If you dispose of a dwelling in the UK, you are liable to tax on the Capital Gain.
 If you owned the property at 5th April 2015 then the assessable gain is for the period from 5th April 2015 to the date of disposal.

 Private Residence Relief may be available if you have lived in the property at any time and the annual exemption is available to set off against the gain.

 If you owned the property on 5th April 2015, you can either:

 1. Claim the market value of the property at 5th April 2015 against the proceeds of sale (the default position).
 The gain/loss is the difference between the sale proceeds (less costs) and the market value at 5th April 2015 (plus any enhancement expenditure after this date).
 This is the default position.

-If the property was your principal private residence at any time prior to 5th April 2015 then you can claim the last 9 months (18 months if the disposal is before 5th April 2020).
-Lettings Relief was available up until 5th April 2020 but can now only be claimed if you live in the property at the same time as the tenant which will not be applicable for non-residents.
+If the property was your principal private residence at any time prior to 5th April 2015 then you can claim the last 9 months.
+Lettings Relief can only be claimed if you live in the property at the same time as the tenant which will not normally be applicable for non-residents.

 2. Elect to time apportion the gain over the total period of ownership and then the amount chargeable would be the portion which relates to after 5th April 2015.